ebentz73/CAM-React-Django-/README.md

 ## Django-Admin

+Accessing the django admin locally can be done so at http://127.0.0.1:8000/admin/.
-A user will need to be created who can login to the admin site (e.g. http://localhost/admin).
+A user will need to be created who can login to the admin site.

 ```
 python manage.py createsuperuser